Dick Butkus, Chicago Bears icon, dies at 80

 Future Head Coach Mike Ditka was also on the field as a player for that game – a contemporary Chicago Tribune account notes that he took out 49ers defensive lineman Roland Lakes to help clear the way for the fourth of Sayers' six touchdowns.

 The contemporary Tribune also noted that Johnny Morris took out a 49ers left linebacker to help clear the way in that same play.
-You may remember Morris as an iconic Chicago sports broadcaster, and specifically as CBS 2's sports director from 1975 until 1992.
+You may remember Morris as an iconic Chicago sports broadcaster, and specifically as CBS 2 Chicago's sports director from 1975 until 1992.

 The Bears won that game 61-20.